CSBSJU/CSCI-160/exercises/cracking.md

 public class Main
 {
   /**
-   * The password prototype --- captures requirements of the passwords accepted
+   * The password prototype --- defines the alphabet based on which character
-   * and defines the alphabet.
+   * classes it includes.
    */
   public static String PROTOTYPE = "aaaa";
   /**